 Atlanta Ghost Tour – Experience the paranormal firsthand, through the darker history of Atlanta.

-Fernbank Museum – Have a screaming-good time at Fernbank’s annual adults-only Halloween event featuring spirited music, a costume contest, access to our newest exhibit, Journey to Space, and evening viewings of our outdoor Halloween experience, Woodland Spirits.
+Fernbank Museum – Have a screaming-good time at Fernbank’s annual adults-only Halloween event featuring spirited music, a costume contest, and evening viewings of our outdoor Halloween experience, Woodland Spirits.
 Enjoy wicked potions and themed cocktails that our mad scientists are brewing up, and don’t forget the best dressed wins a prize.
 It’s time to get spooky!
 No souls under 21 permitted.

 How will you spend your Halloween?
 Please share below!